-Applications for Tungsten Village will be accepted beginning in Spring 2020.
-Applicants will be contacted for eligibility screening beginning in late spring/early summer, and move-ins are anticipated to begin in late summer.
+Applications for Tungsten Village will be accepted starting May 7th, 2020 at 9:00 AM.
+Applicants will be contacted for eligibility screening beginning in early summer, and move-ins are anticipated to begin in late summer.

 A variety of floor plans are offered for each home size (between 605 and 1,107 sq. ft., depending on number of bedrooms) and are shown on the Tungsten Village flyer and will be posted to Boulder County Connect, the client portal for the Boulder County Department of Housing and Human Services, at www.TungstenVillage.com.

 HOME TYPES AND RENTS

 - Heat, electricity, water, trash, and recycling are all included in the rent amount